magomimmo/modern-cljs/doc/tutorial-04.md

 ### Launching the Immediate Feedback Development Environment (IFDE)

-Considering the efforts we made in the previous three tutorials to build a Development Environment approaching the Immediate Feddback Principle, we'd like to see it at work while porting to CLJS the JS code attached to the login form.
+Considering the efforts we made in the previous three tutorials to build a Development Environment approaching the Immediate Feedback Principle, we'd like to see it at work while porting to CLJS the JS code attached to the login form.